 Mortgage declined after agreement in principle

-Getting agreement in principle in place before you start house hunting can be useful to prove to estate agent’s you’re serious and can help to define your budget.
+Getting an agreement in principle in place before you start house hunting can be useful to prove to estate agent’s you’re serious and can help to define your budget.

 However, this doesn’t guarantee that your full mortgage application will be accepted.
 When the lender conducts a full search of your information, you might have failed to meet all of their criteria.
 In this situation ask the lender why and consider using a mortgage broker.